 If the area soft, mushy, brown area of the aloe increases in size then it is imperative to cut that individual part of the aloe back to healthy growth with a sharp, sterile pair of pruners.

-Cutting away the soft brown rotting area of the aloe prevents the rot from spreading further.
+Cutting away the soft brown or yellow rotting area of the aloe prevents the rot from spreading further.

 The resulting wound should callus over in the following days and the aloe plant can then begin to recover.
 Aloe plants are more hardy then they are often given credit for and cutting away rotting parts of the plant is often the best way to increase the chance of reviving your aloe.